 Did you happen to see your premium go up after you moved?
 Even moving a couple blocks away can sometimes increase your rates by more than 60 percent!

-Also, if you bought a house, bundling your home and auto insurance can get you a discount at Allstate!
+Also, if you bought a house, a home and auto insurance bundle can get you a discount at Allstate!

 Changed cars recently?
 If you did, this could’ve increased what you’re paying in monthly premiums.

 Different makes and models come with various repair costs.
 And high-tech features like enhanced safety and security components are costly to repair or replace.

 Got a speeding ticket?
 Filed a claim for an at fault accident?
 All these things will affect your premium quite a bit.
 Don’t worry, these things won’t be on your driving record forever, but they can stay on there from anywhere between 3 to 10 years.

 Make sure you’re practicing safe driving techniques to keep that driving record spotless.

 How do I get my premium down?

 Make sure you’re driving safely on the road every time you get behind the wheel.
 This is the best way to get your premiums down.

 Another option would be for you to shop around.
 When shopping, get multiple quotes from different insurance companies.
 This is the only way to ensure whether or not you’re getting the best rate possible.